tasmota/docs/docs/PWM-dimmer-switch.md

 # PWM Dimmer

 !!! info "PWM dimmer is supported in standard tasmota.bin"
       To enable PWM dimmer operation, select the PWM Dimmer module.
+On ESP32, instead config an unused gpio as `Option E1`, and use a build with `#define USE_PWM_DIMMER`.

 PWM Dimmer module adds support for PWM dimmer switches and devices with one or more buttons that control devices in a device group.
 The brightness of the load for PWM dimmers is controlled by a PWM GPIO pin.
 They typically have power, up and down buttons, a powered-on LED, five brightness LEDs and another status LED.
 The SD0x dimmer from Martin Jerry, Acenx, Tessan or NTONPOWER is an example of such a device.